fukamachi/caveman/README.markdown

 ### Configuration

 Caveman adopts [Envy](https://github.com/fukamachi/envy) as a configuration switcher.
-It allows to define multiple configurations and to switch them by an environment variable.
+This allows definition of  multiple configurations and switching between them according to an environment variable.

-This is a typical example.
+This is a typical example:

 ```common-lisp
 (defpackage :myapp.config